Useful InfoFAQs, Getting There and more

 I’m not a student or teacher: can I still attend?

-Yes, we’d be delighted to welcome scientists, science communicators and other interested adults – please register in the usual way.
+Yes, we’d be delighted to welcome scientists, science communicators and other interested adults – please apply for a guest ticket.
 If numbers are tight the priority must go to the students.

 What is the timing of the conference?